SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 with this open-source version.

-**Please note, that this Migration Guide is NOT intended for applications that leverage token validation and authorization checks using SAP Java Buildpack.** This [documentation](https://github.com/SAP/cloud-security-xsuaa-integration#token-validation-for-java-web-applications-using-sap-java-buildpack) describes the setup when using SAP Java Buildpack.
+**Please note, that this Migration Guide is NOT intended for applications that leverage token validation and authorization checks using SAP Java Buildpack.** This [sample](https://github.com/SAP/cloud-security-services-integration-library/tree/main/samples/sap-java-buildpack-api-usage) showcases the setup when using SAP Java Buildpack.

 ## Overview